sunpy/sunraster/docs/IRISMapCubeSequence.rst

 Cube Attributes
 ^^^^^^^^^^^^^^^

-As an IRISMapCubeSequence object is a list of IRISMapCube objects, we can do the same things that we have seen previously in the IRISMapCube documentation.
+As an IRISMapCubeSequence object is a list of IRISMapCube objects, we can do the same operations listed in the :ref:`IRISMapCube` documentation.
 To access to the information stored in a IRISMapCube object, we can select the first IRISMapCube object by writting ``my_sequence[0]`` or the Nth object with ``my_sequence[N-1]``.
 As they are IRISMapCube objects, we can access to their information by just replacing ``my_cube`` by the name